• E-Commerce

 Why Did Airbnb End Its Affiliate Program?

 Many marketers were left scrambling when Airbnb's affiliate program ended with very little notice.
-They gave Airbnb associates just 30 days to adjust their income expectations and find new strategies to earn more money.
+They gave Airbnb associates just 30 days to adjust their income expectations and find new strategies to earn more money (like the now very profitable Airbnb arbitrage business model).

 The company is still quite successful, so why did they decide to end the Airbnb affiliate program?